 For example, if you want a small fishing boat that will allow you to troll along your lake while fishing, you might be perfectly set with a small battery motor.

 When considering the motor on the boat, again consider how and where you want to use it.
 You will need to decide between the inboard and outboard motor.

-An inboard motor is one that is built into the hull of the boat.
-Many sporting boats for waterskiing, for example, use an inboard motor because it throws less wake.
+An inboard motor is built into the hull of the boat.
+For example, many sporting boats for waterskiing use an inboard motor because it throws less wake.
 Boats that you want to use for long-distance cruising are more likely to have an inboard motor.

-Boats that you plan to transport via a trailer are more likely to have an outboard motor.
+Boats you plan to transport via a trailer will likely have an outboard motor.
 Outboard motors get mounted to the back of the transom of the boat.
 They can be tilted up for transport while on a trailer to protect the expensive propellers.

 A sail-powered boat will often still come with some type of motor.
 Whether it is inboard or outboard and how it’s powered will likely depend on the sailboat’s size.